In this article, we'll learn how to use Playwright and MSW to write end-to-end tests for your Next.js application. I'll cover the following:

 return { name };

-to handle the server action or any other library that helps with Server Actions.
+}You can also use next-safe-action to handle the server action or any other library that helps with Server Actions.

 Here is the test: